LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 	+ NOTE: must be PUTREQ_LARGE, GETRES, GETRES_POP_LARGE
 - TODO: in final test, we need to reset DEBUG_ASSERT as 0
 - TODO: Increase MAX_BUFSIZE in helper.h for large value if necessary
+- NOTE: We focus on the consistency between in-switch cache and server, i.e., point-in-time consistency
+	+ Point-in-time consistency: if cache crashes, server can provide all data before a time point
+		+ NetCache uses write-through cache which holds the strictest consistency, i.e., no data loss of cache crashes
+		+ Write cache policy (FAST13) provides point-in-time consistency by two strategies, ordered/journaled eviction
+		+ Although we use out-of-order eviction between switch and server, we provide crash-consistent snapshot for switch; after collaborating with server-side snapshot, we can achieve point-in-time consistency
+	+ We do not consider replication consistency, e.g., linearzability, strong consistency, read-after-write/update/delete
+		+ Pegasus focuses on replication consistency as its switch stores replication repository information instead of key-value data
+			* It uses switch to manage the update of replications, which must provide replication consistency
+		+ However, NetCache and our work should be transparent with server-side replication
+			* We support server-side KVS without replication (we can use in-switch cache for load balance)
+			* If with replication for fault tolerance, to achieve linearizability
+				- For GET, as NetCache and our work block the subsequent writes for the to-be-cached key, both can wait for the complete of uncommitted writes before caching the key
+				- For PUT in NetCache, it lets server to process it which can guarantee linearizablity
+				- For PUT in our work, if it is applied to in-switch cache, we should treat it as committed
+					+ We can evict data to each replicaiton node (guaranteed by switch OS) for linearizability
+					+ As we may break linearizability during a bounded time, we may achieve weak linearizability or nearly strong consistency
+					+ However, as replication should be orthogonal with our design, we should refer to it as availability
+- NOTE: we put all register arrays related with availability (or read-after-write consistency) in the same ingress pipeline
+	+ Including key, vallen, value, and seq
+	+ Reason: RMT keeps FIFO ordering for packets in the same pipeline, yet packets may reorder when coming from ingress to egress
+	+ For packets with cache hit, we use the order arriving at the switch (i.e., ingress pipeline); while for those with cache miss, we use the order arriving at the server
+- Can we support exactly-once semantics? -> no (large throughput and traffic overhead)
+	+ Exactly-once belongs to linearizability which is replication consistency, while we focus on consistency between cache and server
+		+ Only Pegasus for replication and Concordia for cache coherence consider it, while both NetCache and DistCache do not
+	+ Although server can store per-client latest req ID to avoid packet duplication for exactly-once semantics, it is hard for switch
+		* Clients are dynamically changing, thus we cannot statically allocate resources for them in switch
+		* We need to check whether the req has been processed at the beginning of ingress pipeline, while we can only mark the req being processed at the end of egress pipeline -> hard for pipeline programming model
+			- Note that before answering response, the client will never send a new req with larger req ID
+			- We can recirculate each packet with cache hit to set the req ID for the client at the beginning of ingress pipeline for exactly-once semantics; for the packet with cache miss, we can set the req ID in the ingress pipeline by the corresponding response
+			- Issues: (1) frequent recirculation means a half of max throughput; (2) if a duplicate req from the same client arrives at the switch before the recirculated/response packet set the req ID at the ingress pipeline, we still violate exactly-once semantics; (3) if the response packet is lost and duplicate packet has a cache hit, then it will still break exactly-once semantics
+				+ For second case, we can set a proper (relatively large) retry timeout to avoid it
+				+ For third case, server should maintain a retry mechanism to wait for the ACK from switch -> traffic overhead

 ## Overview